Clark County Community Services

 Provides control of communicable diseases; protection of food and drinking water; home visiting nursing services to support pregnant women and those raising children; nutrition services; immunizations; health education for tobacco and HIV prevention; and much more.
 It also has homeland security responsibilities for protecting the public's health during terrorist, natural disaster, and communicable disease emergencies like bio-terrorism, earthquakes, and influenza outbreaks.

 Community Services Northwest & Northwest Recovery Center

-Community Services Northwest (CSNW) assists low-income, uninsured and under-insured Clark County residents by providing high-quality, integrated outpatient mental health and addictions treatment and supportive housing services.
+Community Services Northwest (CSN) assists low-income, uninsured and under-insured Clark County residents by providing high-quality, integrated outpatient mental health and addictions treatment, and supportive housing services.
 Outpatient mental health services include individual, family and group therapy, case management, and specialized programs for outreach to the homeless and other under-served groups.
-Our addictions treatment services include individualized care for youth and adults including gender-specific groups, programs for adolescents and adults with co-occurring disorders, groups for pregnant and parenting women and for people with AIDS or Hepatitis C as well as individual and group counseling for problem gambling.
+Addictions treatment services include individualized care for youth and adults including gender-specific groups, programs for adolescents and adults with co-occurring disorders, groups for pregnant and parenting women and for people with AIDS or Hepatitis C, as well as individual and group counseling for problem gambling.

 Phone: (360) 397-8484

 Consumer Voices Are Born is a consumer-run organization providing support and advocacy for consumers of mental health services.
 It offers self-help classes, support groups, a variety of training, access to computers, information about volunteer opportunities, and social activities.
 A "Warm Line" created by mental health consumers has been established to help peers seeking a helping hand.
 Consumers, or those seeking mental health services, are invited to visit CVAB’s offices as a means of building confidence, self-esteem and the ability to become more involved in personal recovery.